cgohlke/imagecodecs/3rdparty/bitshuffle/README.rst

-typed data array in to a matrix with the elements as the rows and the bits within the elements as the columns, Bitshuffle "transposes" the matrix, such that all the least-significant-bits are in a row, etc.  This transpose is performed within blocks of data roughly 8kB long [1]_.
+typed data array in to a matrix with the elements as the rows and the bits within the elements as the columns, Bitshuffle "transposes" the matrix, such that all the least-significant-bits are in a row, etc.  This transpose is performed within blocks of data roughly 8 kB long [1]_.

 This does not in itself compress data, only rearranges it for more efficient compression.
 To perform the actual compression you will need a compression